ferristseng/courier/README.md

 The client-side scripts are located in `lib/coffee/`.

+Stylesheets are located in `lib/stylus/`.

 Installing
 ----------

 Run `npm install` to install dependencies.
 You also need [grunt-cli](https://github.com/gruntjs/grunt-cli) to test the app locally.
 Run `grunt start` to compile the assets and to start the static server and websocket server.

+To change the environment to production, use `grunt start --env production`.